A regular $n$-gon spiral: Further Directions

 There is much additional work to be done toward understanding the $n$-gon spiral introduced here.
 We showed that the sequence of shared polygon vertex points in Fig. \ref{lam1} converges, but is it possible to find a closed-form expression for this convergence value?
 Additionally, Theorem \ref{thm1} only describes the $n \to \infty$ behavior of the $n$-gon spiral for a particular family of length functions.
 Can one develop a convergence condition that applies to arbitrary length functions?

-The closed-form analytic continuation of the telescoping spiral (Theorem \ref{thm_analytic}) makes this spiral a particularly attractive choice for further study.
-How does the asymptotic behavior of the spirals $\cc{L}$ and $Q_L$ compare with classical spirals in the literature?
+There is a long history of studying curves that originate from geometric constructions (see \cite{Yates} for historical notes).
+In Proposition \ref{interp}, we give a formula for a smooth curve interpolating the points of the sequence $\vn{l}{n}$.
+Studying how this curve compares to classical spirals in the literature is a natural follow up question.
+Additionally, the closed-form smooth continuation of the telescoping spiral (Theorem \ref{thm_analytic}) makes this spiral a particularly attractive choice for further study.
 We identified self-intersections of $Q_L(n)$ and $\cn{L}{n}$ at $n = \frac{4}{3}, 4$ and $n = \varphi, \varphi + 1$, respectively---do these spirals have other self-intersections at algebraic values of $n$?
-Can we use the analytic continuation of $\vv{L}$ and $\cc{L}$ to define a natural, continuous geometric transformation from a regular $n$-gon to a regular $(n+1)$-gon?
+Can we use the smooth continuation of $\vv{L}$ and $\cc{L}$ to define a natural, continuous geometric transformation from a regular $n$-gon to a regular $(n+1)$-gon?
 If so, what would a ``regular polygon'' with a non-integer number of sides look like?

 The notion of arranging polygons with increasing numbers of sides is not limited to the polygonal spiral discussed here.
 In particular, making changes to each of the rules of Definition \ref{dcon} offers flexibility for discovering a range of intriguing polygonal constructions.